ahdinosaur/rustforge-2025-rust-in-color/slides.md

 If we can't return `Box<dyn Iterator>`, what do we do?

+I had been learning to use enums a lot for cases when I would have done `Box<dyn>`.

-Return a struct that `impl Iterator`, which wraps sub-iterators for each case.
+So I realized you could return an enum that `impl Iterator`, which wraps sub-iterators for each case.

 -->